Binomial nomenclature: Problems

 Binomial nomenclature for species has the effect that when a species is moved from one genus to another, sometimes the specific name or epithet must be changed as well.
 This may happen because the specific name is already used in the new genus, or to agree in gender with the new genus if the specific epithet is an adjective modifying the genus name.
 Some biologists have argued for the combination of the genus name and specific epithet into a single unambiguous name, or for the use of uninomials (as used in nomenclature of ranks above species).

-Because genus names are unique only within a nomenclature code, it is possible for two or more species to share the same genus name and even the same binomial if they occur in different kingdoms.
+Because genus names are unique only within a nomenclature code, it is possible for homonyms (two or more species sharing the same genus name) to happen, and even the same binomial if they occur in different kingdoms.
 At least 1,258 instances of genus name duplication occur (mainly between zoology and botany).

 Relationship to classification and taxonomy

 Nomenclature (including binomial nomenclature) is not the same as classification, although the two are related.
 Classification is the ordering of items into groups based on similarities or differences; in biological classification, species are one of the kinds of item to be classified.
 In principle, the names given to species could be completely independent of their classification.
 This is not the case for binomial names, since the first part of a binomial is the name of the genus into which the species is placed.
 Above the rank of genus, binomial nomenclature and classification are partly independent; for example, a species retains its binomial name if it is moved from one family to another or from one order to another, unless it better fits a different genus in the same or different family, or it is split from its old genus and placed in a newly created genus.
 The independence is only partial since the names of families and other higher taxa are usually based on genera.

 Taxonomy includes both nomenclature and classification.
 Its first stages (sometimes called "alpha taxonomy") are concerned with finding, describing and naming species of living or fossil organisms.
 Binomial nomenclature is thus an important part of taxonomy as it is the system by which species are named.
 Taxonomists are also concerned with classification, including its principles, procedures and rules.